UWCS/stardust/content/news/2025-03-09-help-im-trapped-in-a-newsletter-writing-factory-newsletter-t2-w10.md

 The end of term is nearly here!
 And that means only one thing - no, not more deadlines - it's time for DCS' end of term social!

-This term we'll be in Bar Fusion and the Esports centre, with acess to the Esports machines and consoles.
+This term we'll be in Bar Fusion and the Esports centre, with access to the Esports machines and consoles.
 DCS are also handing out a Fusion voucher to buy food and drink.

 From 4pm, we'll be hosting a quiz with some fun prizes, so stick around to the end!